Mreg38/CIT114_Fall2021/Week 01 notes.md

 4. Data - information stored in various ways (ie video, word doc, web pages etc) can count as bothe hardware and software. software accesses data and hardware stores it.

 #### Jobs Roles & Occupations
-- Computer and Information Research Scientists - Computer and information research scientists invent and design new approaches to computing technology and find innovative uses for existing technology.
+- Computer and Information Research Scientists - invent and design new approaches to computing technology and find innovative uses for existing technology.
-- Computer Network Architects - Computer and information research scientists invent and design new approaches to computing technology and find innovative uses for existing technology.
-Computer network architects design and build data communication networks, including local area networks (LANs), wide area networks (WANs), and Intranets.
+- Computer Network Architects - design and build data communication networks, including local area networks (LANs), wide area networks (WANs), and Intranets.
-- Computer Programmers - Computer programmers write and test code that allows computer applications and software programs to function properly.
+- Computer Programmers - write and test code that allows computer applications and software programs to function properly.
-- Computer Support Specialists - Computer support specialists provide help and advice to computer users and organizations.
+- Computer Support Specialists - provide help and advice to computer users and organizations.
-- Computer Systems Analysts - Computer systems analysts study an organization’s current computer systems and find a solution that is more efficient and effective.
+- Computer Systems Analysts - study an organization’s current computer systems and find a solution that is more efficient and effective.
-- Database Administrators - Database administrators (DBAs) use specialized software to store and organize data.
+- Database Administrators (DBAs) - use specialized software to store and organize data.
-- Information Security Analysts - Information security analysts plan and carry out security measures to protect an organization’s computer networks and systems.
+- Information Security Analysts - plan and carry out security measures to protect an organization’s computer networks and systems.
-- Network and Computer Systems Administrators - Network and computer systems administrators are responsible for the day-to-day operation of computer networks.
+- Network and Computer Systems Administrators - responsible for the day-to-day operation of computer networks.
-- Software Developers - Software developers create the applications or systems that run on a computer or another device.
+- Software Developers - create the applications or systems that run on a computer or another device.
-- Web Developers - Web developers design and create websites.
+- Web Developers - design and create websites.

 #### Computer Components/Terminology
 - Motherboard